Tuesday, June 23, 2009

 Author Q & A

 1. What inspired the idea for The Host?
-The kernel of thought that became

-The Host was inspired by absolute boredom.
+The kernel of thought that became The Host was inspired by absolute boredom.
 I was driving from Phoenix to Salt Lake City, through some of the most dreary and repetitive desert in the world.
 It’s a drive I’ve made many times, and one of the ways I keep from going insane is by telling myself stories.
 I have no idea what sparked the strange foundation of a body-snatching alien in love with the host body’s boyfriend over the host-body’s protest.
 I was halfway into the story before I realized it.
 Once I got started, though, the story immediately demanded my attention.
 I could tell there was something compelling in the idea of such a complicated triangle.
 I started writing the outline in a notebook, and then fleshed it out as soon as I got to a computer.
 The Host was supposed to be no more than a side project—something to keep me busy between editing stints on Eclipse—but it turned into something I couldn’t step away from until it was done.

 2. Did you approaching writing The Host, your first adult novel, differently than your YA series?

-The Host is just a story I had fun telling myself.
+Not at all.
+Like the Twilight Saga (this is probably the only way The Host is like the Twilight Saga!), The Host is just a story I had fun telling myself.
 My personal entertainment is always the key to why a story gets finished.
 I never think about another audience besides myself while I’m writing; that can wait for the editing stage.

-3. You have referred to The Host as being a science fiction novel for people who don't like science fiction.
-Can you explain why?
 Reading The Host doesn’t feel like reading science fiction; the world is familiar, the body you as the narrator are moving around inside of is familiar, the emotions on the faces of the people around you are familiar.
 It’s very much set in this world, with just a few key differences.
 If it weren’t for the fact that alien stories are by definition science fiction, I wouldn’t classify it in that genre.

 4. There is a lot of internal dialogue between Wanderer, the narrator and invading "soul", and Melanie, the human whose body Wanderer is now living inside.
 Each character has her own distinct voice and internal struggle.
 Was it a challenge to have the two characters, who essentially take up one body, stand on their own?